Back to the Future with helpful warnings

 yarn test it will fail and give a warning due to the 5th call of

-useSparingly in the .
-If we're not happy with the rule we could use tslint's ignoring to skip the rule in certain scenarios, change one of the parameters of the meta rule, or even make a new rule.
+useSparingly in the index.ts.
+If we’re not happy with the rule we could use tslint’s ignoring to skip the rule in certain scenarios, change one of the parameters of the meta rule, or even make a new rule.

 I’m not sure if this sort of thing already exists already or is even a good idea, but I do know that as developers we often find ourselves in this conundrum of knowing how far to take a solution and wouldn’t it be nice if we could just setup those guardrails for ourselves in the future?
 If there was a collection of these meta rules, or high-order rules, we could include them across our projects easier.
 Even if we had to write some bespoke

 tslint rule that couldn’t be reused it might still be better than going down the path of writing the over-architected solution originally.

 I’m curious to hear any thoughts and ideas around this, feel free to reach out to me on twitter.
 Cheers!